-Preparing For Online Courses
+Preparing for Online Courses

-Characteristics of Successful Distance Education Learning
+Characteristics of Successful Online Learning

 Good Study Habits

-One of the best ways to be a successful distance learner is to develop and execute good study habits including:
+One of the best ways to be a successful distance learner is to develop and execute good study habits

 - checking your Delaware Tech email account and logging onto your course at least once a day if possible